appfast-io/docs/docs/settings/ios.md

 ![img alt](/img/publish-app/iOS/ios1.jpg)

-There is only 1 method to publish an iOS app which is manual publishing.
+There is only one method to publish an iOS app which is manual publishing.

 ---